deNBI/OS_project_usage_exporter/README.md

                         variable $USAGE_EXPORTER_WEIGHTS_UPDATE_ENDPOINT or
                         will be left blank (default: ) --start-date-endpoint START_DATE_ENDPOINT
-                        The endpoint url where the start date can be updated .
+                        The endpoint url where the start date can be requested.
+If defined, requested date takes precedence over all other start date arguments.
 Defaults to the value of environment variable
                         $USAGE_EXPORTER_START_DATE_ENDPOINT or will be left
                         blank (default: None)
   -s START, --start START